Black Robe (film): Production

-Bruce Beresford had wanted to make a film out of Brian Moore's novel ever since it was first published.
+Bruce Beresford wanted to make a film based on Brian Moore's novel since it was first published.
 The rights had been acquired by Canada's Alliance Films, which had signed another director.
 That person fell out, as did another director, before the job was given to Beresford.
 Beresford stated:

 I think that, even if you have no religious faith whatever or, even if you despised the Jesuits, you would still find it an interesting story.
 It's a wonderful study of obsession and love.
 And it is a wonderful adventure of the spirit and of the body.
 What those people did, going to a country where winters were far more severe than anything they had known in Europe, meeting people who were far more fierce than anyone they had ever encountered...
 Having to deal with these people shows us something of humanity at its greatest.
 It's the equivalent of today's people getting into space shuttles and going off into space.
 It takes unbelievable courage to do this.

 The film remained in development hell for over four years due to no major American studio willing to finance the project.
 Beresford was only able to convince Alliance Films to hire him after his previous film, Driving Miss Daisy, won the Academy Award for Best Picture.
 The success of Dances with Wolves, a film with similar themes released the prior year, also convinced Alliance of the project's viability.

 Funds were raised under a co-production treaty between Canada and Australia.
 The production needed 30% Australian financing, and the Film Finance Corporation investment had to be spent on Australian elements, such as an Australian crew and two Australian actors.

 The film was shot primarily on-location in Quebec, in the Saguenay–Lac-Saint-Jean region.
 Additional scenes were shot in Rouen in northern France.
 The entire film was shot in-sequence.